 What To Do If You’ve Been Charged With Assault

 Do not talk to the police, except to provide identifying information, such as your date of birth or name.
 The police will say anything to elicit a response from you.
 They are allowed to lie to you in order to get you to say what they want.
 Nothing you tell them will help you; it will only be used against you.
 If questioned, tell them you cannot speak without an attorney present.
 Do not sign a waiver of your rights.

 - Call Smith & Vinson Law Firm.
-Once you have politely and firmly asserted your constitutional rights, you need to call an attorney who will fight for you.
+Once you have politely and firmly asserted your constitutional rights, you need to call an Austin assault defense attorney who will fight for you.
 At Smith & Vinson Law Firm, we are on call 24/7.
 Call us immediately so that we can begin gathering information, interviewing witnesses, and protecting your rights.